Gathin23/Proof-of-Mint-zkgraph/README.md

-# Proof of Approved - zkgraph
+# Proof of Mint - zkgraph

 ### This zkgraph tracks all the address that has minted USDT token on sepolia